singh1114/best/_thoughts/reach-out-to-your-customer-using-telegram-with-goweasel.md

 ## Reach where your customers are

-Today's analysis shows that people are highly using messaging platforms.
+Today's analysis shows that people are highly using messaging platforms( Roughly 84%).
 If you are able to reach them on their favorite channel, you have the control.

-> Telegram has 300 million monthly active users with 15 billion+ messages being shared daily.
+> Telegram has 400 million monthly active users with 15 billion+ messages being shared daily.

 There are a lot of benefits from having more than 1 channel of sending your newsletters.